Swansea has not escaped this drama and future generations will want to know how we coped. This is for them.

 Reason: the NHS cannot otherwise cope.
 If 300 people per 100,000 show signs of the virus, that’s a staggering 0.3% of the population: only 99.7% have managed to stay safe, despite all the exhortations to the contrary.
 If 1 in a 100 of the infected need hospital care, that’s a full 0.003% of the population.
 If 1 in 3 of the hospitalised need to be admitted to intensive care, that’s 0.001% of the population.

-The NHS was never designed to accept 0.001% of its 67 million inhabitants: two million maybe, five million at a pinch.
+The NHS was never designed to accept 0.001% of 67 million inhabitants: of two million maybe; of five million at a pinch.
 The problem is clear – the population is too big.
-The obvious solution would be to cull at least sixty-two million surplus people, but all the cullers are currently allocated to badger duty.
+The obvious solution would be to cull at least sixty-two million surplus people, but all the cullers are currently sheltering orallocated to badger duty.
 The next best thing is a virtual cull – order sixty two million people to lock themselves into their own home.
 Crash the economy and all social interaction with it, stupid.

-There are those who say that a more rational, simpler and much cheaper alternative would be to have used the time between waves one and two to increase CPU capacity.
+There are those who say that a more rational, simpler and much cheaper alternative would be to have used the time between waves one and two to increase CPU capacity and to identify those people particularly at risk.
 Those people are more dangerous than bovine TB and will be joining the badgers soon.